SAP/ownid-developer-tutorial/src/server-sdk.md

 ```

 #### Cache store settings
-OwnId SDK need a fast-reading store to place authorization temporary data.
-By default, it uses in-memory primitive store, but you can easily override this logic by implementing `ICacheStore` interface and registering its implementation in configuration builder with method `UseCacheStore`.
+The OwnId SDK needs a fast-reading store to place temporary authorization data.
+By default, it uses in-memory primitive store, but you can easily override this logic by implementing an `ICacheStore` interface and registering its implementation in the configuration builder with the `UseCacheStore` method.
 ```cs
 public void UseCacheStore<TStore>(ServiceLifetime serviceLifetime) where TStore : class, ICacheStore
 ```
 Where `TStore` is your custom store interaction implementation.
-It has primitive operations like set, find and remove.
+It has primitive operations such as: set, find and remove.
-The `ServiceLifetime` is enum the will describe it's lifecycle in injection mechanism.
+The `ServiceLifetime` is enum and will describe its lifecycle in an injection mechanism.

 ### Setting custom errors
-OwnID server SDK catch all unhandled exception.
+The OwnID server SDK catches all unhandled exception.
 No unhandled exception is being transferred.

-In case then you need to validate some user inputs (for example, during registration process), you can use `IUserProfileFormContext`, which is being passed to all extension points which support custom error processing.
+Should that happen, then you need to validate some user inputs (for example, during registration process), you can use `IUserProfileFormContext`, which is being passed to all extension points that support custom error processing.

 #### `SetGeneralError`